 The final page gives the printing information:

 Jonas dedicated the book to Queen Catherine Parr, Henry VIII’s last wife.
-It’s the usual obsequious pandering but he mentions her own publications (on Protestantism):
+It’s the usual obsequious pandering but he mentions her own publications (which were on Protestantism):

 “Where as of late (most excellent virtuous queen) many goodly and proper treaties as well concerning holy Scripture wherein is contained the only comfort and conciliation of all goodly people”